-In this section, we derive a method to estimate households' risk preferences based on measurements of risk sharing among households; we derive a test of full insurance based on our preference estimates; and we show how to estimate the welfare cost of aggregate risk in the villages in our data, as a function of households' risk preferences.
+In this section, we derive a method to estimate households' risk preferences based on measurements of risk sharing among households, a back-of-the-envelope bound on the bias in our preference estimates if the null of full insurance is not correct, and a test of full insurance based on our preference estimates.
+We then show how to estimate the welfare cost of aggregate risk in the villages in our data, as a function of households' risk preferences.